seal-io/docs/docs/operation/template/index.md

 ## Output

-Walrus captures the outputs defined in the Terraform file, and after deployment, the outputs will be displayed on the resource's output page.
+Walrus captures the outputs defined in the templates.
+After a deployment is completed, the outputs will be displayed on the resource's output page.

 ![resource-outputs](/img/v0.5.0/operation/template/resource-outputs.png)